marceloosg/time_series/README.md

 Local Usage:

 Dataset2:
-	data2.test.json has one key: 'load'
+	-data2.test.json has one key: 'load'
-	its value is an one-dimensional array of length multiple of 60 the model arranges every 60 elements into one individual input to be predicted
+	-its value is an one-dimensional array of length multiple of 60 -the model arranges every 60 elements into one individual input to be predicted

+	json: '{"load": [ ... ] }'

 	curl -H "Content-Type: application/json" --data @tests/data2.test.json http://localhost:5051/data

 Dataset3:
-	data3.test.json has one key: 'load'
+	-data3.test.json has one key: 'load'
-	its value is a list where each element is another list that follows the pattern of data3.input.columns.
+	-its value is a list where each element is another list that follows the pattern of data3.input.columns.

+	json:  '{"load": [[ ... ], [ ... ], [ ... ], etc }'

 	curl -H "Content-Type: application/json" --data @tests/data3.test.json http://localhost:5051/stock